reactjs/react.dev/src/content/reference/react/Component.md

 <Note>

-There is no direct equivalent to `UNSAFE_componentWillUpdate` in function components.
+There is no direct equivalent to `UNSAFE_componentWillUpdate` in function Components.

 </Note>